 Top Tier Faculty

 Our faculty are at the pinnacle of their fields of study and their work is at the cutting edge of research.
-Students benefit by studying directly with academics who are not only the best at what they do but are active in the life of the church and dedicated to nurturing the next generation of pastors, thinkers, and doers of theology.
+Students benefit by studying directly with academics who are not only the best at what they do but are active in the life of the church and their communities, and are dedicated to nurturing the next generation of pastors, thinkers, and doers of theology.

 Practical Ministry Experiences